 If you own a home in the District, either as a resident or as a landlord, you are eligible to become a RiverSmart Home.
 Tenants must have their landlord’s consent to participate in the program.
 Homes that have already participated in the program may not be eligible for additional funding.

-Homeowners make a copayment, usually around 10 percent of the total cost, for each RiverSmart Homes feature installed on their properties.
+Homeowners make a copayment for each RiverSmart Homes feature installed on their properties.
 DOEE subsidizes the rest of the cost.
 The copayments are as follows:

-- Rain barrels = $45 per rain barrel (limit two)
+Rain barrels = $50 or $70 per rain barrel, depending on barrel type (limit two)